johnpapa/cloud-coding-with-codespaces/README.md

    > Copilot just helped you write the code to sort the products directly in Codespaces in the browser.

     <img src=".docs/final-app.png" width=600 alt="final app">

+1. Now let's run our end-to-end tests using Playwright to make sure we haven't broken anything, with `npm run test`.

 ### Merge your changes